 - caring for your community and your environment.

 Feet First teacher resources(external link)

 Teach your children good habits by biking with them.

-- Under 10s should always bike with an adult.
+- Children under 10 years should always bike with an adult.

-- Your child must wear an approved cycle helmet.
+- Your children must wear an approved cycle helmet.

-- Wearing a high visibility vest or jacket is a good idea.
+- Wear a high visibility vest or jacket to be seen.